huggingface/diffusers/docs/source/en/tutorials/inference_with_lcm_lora.md

 ## AnimateDiff

 [AnimateDiff](https://arxiv.org/abs/2307.04725) allows you to animate images using Stable Diffusion models.
-To get good results we need to generate multiple frame (16-24) and doing this with standard SD models can be very slow.
+To get good results, we need to generate multiple frames (16-24), and doing this with standard SD models can be very slow.
 LCM-LoRA can be used to speed up the process significantly, as you just need to do 4-8 steps for each frame.
 Let's look at how we can perform animation with LCM-LoRA and AnimateDiff.

 ```python